sunilshetty07/send-image-from-gmail-using-python/README.md

 # send-image-from-gmail-using-python
-here i have written code for sending gmail using python extension using smtplib -> requirements:
+Here I have written code for sending gmail using python extension using smtplib -) requirements:
 1) smtplib
 2) active internet connection
 for sender account: